-Members traveling outside of the primary service area may receive in-network benefits by using a travel network provider for urgent or emergency services.
-The in-network benefit level only applies to a travel network provider if members are outside the primary service area and the travel is not for purposes of receiving treatment or benefits.
+For members who live in Oregon or southwest Washington and who travel outside of the primary service area may receive in-network benefits by using a travel network provider for urgent or emergency services.
+The in-network benefit level only applies to a travel network provider if members are outside the primary service area and the travel is not for the purpose of receiving treatment or benefits.
 The travel network is not available to members whose assigned network provides nationwide access.